-The most important component of a garment is its fabric.
+The most important component of a garment is the fabric.
 It doesn't matter how well crafted the seams of the garment are – if it the clothing is made from the wrong fabric, it will not do justice to the design and will look like a disaster.

 Picture this: you have an awesome idea, you make the sketch, and you turn it into a sewing pattern.
 The next step is to make it, but in order to do that you need the fabric.
-This the part where things start to get interesting.
-Read on to find out how to make fabric shopping easier!
+Read on for our tips on making fabric shopping easier:

 Be excited to go fabric shopping!
 Prepare yourself mentally, and enter the store with a picture of your design in your mind (or hand), aware of the colors you want and a really specific idea of how you want the final garment to look.